 You can travel to most places in Kazakhstan, but travel to any closed area requires advance permission from the Kazakh government.
 Some military/restricted areas are not clearly marked.
 Take care when travelling away from normal routes.
 See Local travel

-Until 31 December 2017, you can travel to Kazakhstan without a visa, provided your stay does not exceed 30 days (the day you arrive counts as day 1, regardless of arrival time).
+You can travel to Kazakhstan without a visa, provided your stay does not exceed 30 days (the day you arrive counts as day 1, regardless of arrival time).
 If you wish to stay longer than 30 days, you’ll need a visa.
-See Entry Requirements
+See Entry requirements

 Most visits to Kazakhstan are trouble-free, but crime against foreigners does sometimes occur.
 See Crime